SPECIAL TOPIC: THE ANY-MOMENT RETURN OF JESUS vs. THE NOT YET (NT paradox or first century predictions)

 1. when will the temple be destroyed?

-2. what will be the sign of the Messiah's return?
+2. what will be the sign of the coming divine judgment on Israel?

 SPECIAL TOPIC: ANSWERS TO THE DISCIPLES' TWO QUESTIONS

-3. The genre of New Testament eschatological passages is usually a combination of apocalyptic and prophetic language which is purposely ambiguous and highly symbolic (see D. Brent Sandy, Plowshares and Pruning Hooks: Rethinking the Language of Biblical Prophecy and Apocalyptic.
-These passages emphasize:
+3. The genre of New Testament eschatological passages is usually a combination of apocalyptic and prophetic language which is purposely ambiguous and highly symbolic (see D. Brent Sandy, Plowshares and Pruning Hooks: Rethinking the Language of Biblical Prophecy and Apocalyptic and C. B. Caird, The Language and Imagery of the Bible)

 1. the exact time of the event is unknown, but the event is certain